 Just like humans, dogs benefit from regular exercise in a number of ways.
 This includes not only physiologically, but mentally and emotionally as well.

-Exercise will reduce the number of destructive or undesirable behaviors your dog exhibits.
+Consistent activity will reduce the number of destructive or undesirable behaviors your dog exhibits.
 It’s been said before, but it always bears repeating: A tired dog is a happy and well-behaved dog.
 Dogs that don’t get sufficient exercise and stimulation act out in a number of ways, none of which are fun to deal with.

 Exercise provides a way to bond with your dog.
 No matter how much time you get to spend with your buddy, it’s never enough.
 Anytime you can get out with your dog, you’ll both reap the rewards.